prefab-cloud/prefab-cloud-python/README.md

 ### Releasing

+1. Run pre-commit hooks to check and fix formatting, other rule enforcement.
+   `poetry run pre-commit run --show-diff-on-failure --color=always --all-files`
-1. On a branch
+2. On a branch
    1. Update the version in `pyproject.toml`
    2. Update `CHANGELOG.md`
-2. Merge the branch
+3. Merge the branch
-3. `git tag <version> && git push --tags`
+4. `git tag <version> && git push --tags`
-4. `poetry release --build`
+5. `poetry release --build`
    1. To do this you will need an [pypi.org](https://pypi.org) account, and to be added to this project (ask Michael for an invitation)